omgwtfg2g/Horizonguide/README.md

 This is a work in progress submitted for review.
 I am continuing to fix bugs, improve the interface, and update the guide content.
 Imported walkthroughs may need corrections, and not every quest’s availability on HorizonXI has been verified.

-##Updated 9/18/2026

-HorizonGuide v0.4.9 - Developer Review / Cumulative Update
+##HorizonGuide - Developer Review / Cumulative Update
 Created by valzar
 Updated: 2026-09-18